florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/options.rst

 Powertrain file path options
 ****************************

-The LCC module computes the purchase cost, annual maintenance cost, and the annual fuel / electricity cost of the aircraft powertrain based on the components specified in the powertrain architecture.
+The LCC module computes the purchase cost, annual operation cost, and the annual fuel / electricity cost of the aircraft powertrain based on the components specified in the powertrain architecture.
 The path to that file is given in the :code:`power_train_file_path` option.